-The freedom of movement of people is very important, especially in reference to freedom of movement for workers.
-However, some Member States apply restrictions for workers from new EU countries as the possibility of work in any country within the EU area significantly affects the labour market.
+The freedom of movement of people is very important, especially with reference to freedom of movement for workers.
+However, some Member States apply restrictions for workers from new EU countries because this right to work in any country might significantly affect the labour market within the EU area.